 Prerequisite: BIO-202, Biology I or permission of instructor.
-This course, with the addition of Biology I, is a lecture and laboratorybased study of evolution and the diversity of life.
+This course, with the addition of Biology I, is a lecture and laboratorybased study of evolution, the diversity of life, and the structure and function of organisms.
 (45-30)

 Note: Students enrolling in Biology I or II should plan on taking both semesters of the sequence at NIACC, preferably during the same academic year.
 Problems may result for the student who takes one Biology semester at NIACC and the other semester at a different institution.
 Equivalent to 70-108, BIOL-202.